selimchiki/AppleWatchFaces/readme.md

 ## TO DO:

-- clean up layout / UI for settings
-    - move save to top action
-    - hide revert button ( not needed )
-- add more buttons for random ( color, face )
+- add edit table modal for chooser to be able to reorder, delete and add faces
-- get ring settings / editor working
+- get ring settings / editor working ( modal on top might be best ?)
 - refactor AppUISettings

 - switch to SVG files for shapes : https://github.com/mchoe/SwiftSVG or https://github.com/pocketsvg/PocketSVG